mvfsillva/canada-work-permit/readme.md

 ## Brazilians Work Permit Process Time to Canada
-> Disclaimer: This is an UNOFFICIAL project and not has a relationship with the Canadian government or any other public agency from Canada.
-The idea here is just to share the timeline so that we can measure and have a more realistic processing time scenario to work permit visas.
+> Disclaimer: This is an UNOFFICIAL project and is not affiliated with the Canadian government or any other public agency from Canada.
+The purpose of this project is to share a timeline to help measure and understand the processing time for work permit visas more realistically.
-This project is not for profit!
-I'm not responsible for long deadlines, or any problem in its application!
+This project is non-profit.
+I am not responsible for extended deadlines, or any issues with the application process.
-For more details look at the official website!
+For more information, please refer to the official website.

+**This application was used for almost 3 years to track Brazilians work permit applications to Canada.**

 <p align="center">
   <img width="600px" height="auto" src="./canada_flag.svg" alt="Canada flag" />